jlidw/awesome-AI-for-spatial-interpolation-papers/README.md

 In this repository, a list of papers (with available codes) related to spatial interpolation is given, which will be updated ASAP once the papers are announced in the corresponding top AI conferences/journals.
 Hope this list can help those interested in AI for Spatial/Spatiotemporal Interpolation Analysis.

+Welcome to contribute the related papers.
+Please open an issue or email me. jlidw\[AT\]connect.ust.hk

 ## Foundations

 ### Interpolation